Skip navigation

 CFA brigades on the urban fringe are increasingly important in providing capacity, especially 'surge capacity' of extra crews in bad fire seasons.
 However, most people who live in Melbourne are well beyond the 8 minute call out time expected of people in 'medium urban' areas.
 Brigades in many rural and farming areas are struggling to maintain membership, and the CFA has lost around 2,000 volunteers over the past two years.
 This appears to be a problem around the country.
 For instance there are reports that around 10,000 volunteer firefighters have quit the RFSQ (Rural Fire Service Queensland) over the last four years.

-Victoria could establish its remote area teams by offering opportunities to people living in urban areas to sign on, be trained, and then be deployed at times of urgent need.
+Victoria could establish its volunteer remote area teams by offering opportunities to people living in urban areas to sign on and be trained, indicate when they are available, and then be deployed at times of urgent need.
+They would need to do an annual qualification refresher course before being deployed.
 This would mean we skill up new trained firefighters rather than draining the existing volunteer base.
 This is more complicated than attracting people who already have fire qualifications and experience but would allow people who love natural places to play a role in protecting them through committing time to firefighting efforts.

 Creating opportunities for people living in large centres like Melbourne and Geelong can be expected to increase diversity within CFA volunteers and attract many young people to firefighting.